 This Pakistani and Indian-style Keema Matar (Ground Beef Curry with Peas) is an easy, one-pot keema recipe that’s deeply flavorful with no whole spices used.
 This recipe also includes tips on how to make Keema curry with ground chicken.

-Growing up, we ate keema on a regular basis, with Keema Aloo (Ground beef with potatoes) gracing the table a bit more frequently.
+Growing up, we ate keema almost weekly, with Keema Aloo (Ground beef with potatoes) gracing the table a bit more frequently.
 Keema didn’t quite cause the anticipation of biryani, but it fell into the welcome dinner category.
 There’s this inexplicable comfort that comes from a bite of keema curry.
 I’m sure there’s a scientific explanation for it.